-Component The category of electrical corporation to which this component applies Commentary where the workforces are too small to ensure the anonymity of respondents.
-Management self- assessment with summary plan for the coming year Large IOUs Energy Safety uses the management self-assessment, a detailed assessment of organizational systems, to evaluate the larger, more complex electrical corporations.
-Safety culture objectives and summary of lessons learned (including reporting on implementation of recommendations) Large IOUs, SMJUs, ITOs Energy Safety uses the safety culture objectives and summary of lessons learned in the evaluation of all electrical corporations.
-This is the only requirement for ITOs, which are small organizations with a lower risk profile than the large IOUs and SMJUs.
-Interviews To be determined by Energy Safety upon review of submissions Interviews may be required of any electrical corporation.
-In 2023, they will be required of the large IOUs.
+Component The category of electrical corporation to which this component applies Commentary are too small to ensure the anonymity of respondents.
+Management self-assessment with summary plan for the coming year Large electrical corporations Energy Safety uses the management self-assessment, a detailed assessment of organizational systems, to evaluate the larger, more complex electrical corporations.
+Safety culture objectives, summary of lessons learned, and progress on the previous year's recommendations Large electrical corporations, SMJUs, ITOs Energy Safety uses the safety culture objectives and summary of lessons learned in the evaluation of all electrical corporations.
+This is the only requirement for ITOs, which are small organizations with a lower risk profile than the large electrical corporations and SMJUs.
+Interviews Large electrical corporations Interviews are required of large electrical corporations.
+Interviews may be required of any SMJU or ITO as determined by Energy Safety upon review of submissions.
 Observational visits To be determined by Energy Safety upon review of submissions Observational visits may be required of any electrical corporation.

-Supporting documentation To be determined by Energy Safety upon review of submissions Supporting documentation may be required of any electrical corporation.
+Component The category of electrical corporation to which this component applies Commentary Supporting documentation To be determined by Energy Safety upon review of submissions Supporting documentation may be required of any electrical corporation.

-3. Workforce Survey
+2. Workforce Survey